 Faculty members are appointed to support the mission of the college in a range of other positions.

 The Director of Oakley Center for the Humanities and Social Sciences oversees and develops lectures and symposia on a range of topics with invited speakers especially aimed at fostering intellectual community across the humanities and social sciences, runs the resident fellows program, selects from among proposed faculty reading groups, and oversees the Manuscript Review programs.
-(3 year term; Request for Proposals for July 2022, here)
+(3 year term, currently filled through spring 2025; see position description here)

 The Faculty Fellow at Williams-Mystic spends a semester in residence at the Mystic Seaport, to enhance understanding of and competencies in interdisciplinary, collaborative, and experiential pedagogies, and to expand intellectual engagement with ocean and coastal studies.
-(1 semester term; Request for Proposals here)
+(1 semester term, not currently available; see position description here)

-The Director Williams-Exeter Programme oversees the selection of a group of Williams students for study abroad at Oxford, and manages the residential and academic experience of these students.
-(2 year term; Request for Proposals here)
+The Director Williams-Exeter Programme oversees the admission and matriculation of a group of Williams students for study abroad at Oxford, and manages the residential and academic experience of those students.
+(2 year term, currently filled through spring 2024; Request for Proposals here)

 The Director of the Science Center serves as the spokesperson for the science faculty and the science center to the senior staff and other college offices, and chairs both the science executive committee (SEC) and Divisional research funding committee.